Chris-pter/PostGIS-Plantation-GeoDB/README.md

 </p>

 **Description:** This model illustrates the consolidation model used for wide reporting.
 The central master schema aggregates data from all 12 operational estates schemas using read-only **SQL View***.
-These views uses the **UNION ALL** operation to seamlessly combine identical tables, providing a single, unified dataset fast/wide analysis without duplicating the underlying operational data.
+These views use the **UNION ALL** operation to seamlessly combine identical tables, providing a single, unified dataset fast/wide analysis without duplicating the underlying operational data.

 ---

 ## Database Architecture & Schema Structure

-The database is implemented using a multi-schema, two tier architecture to achieve strict separation between operational data integrity and centralized analytical reporting.
+The database is implemented using a multi-schema, two-tier architecture to achieve strict separation between operational data integrity and centralized analytical reporting.
 The central database (`estate_db`) is logically divided into 13 schemas: 12 individual estate schemas for daily operations and one dedicated master schema for wide analysis/fast map production.